jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_image_feature.md

 The `update_config_with_metadata` method updates the feature configuration with metadata.
 It checks if the `encoder` object has certain keys (`height`, `width`, `num_channels`, `standardize_image`) and sets their values to the corresponding values in the `feature_metadata` dictionary.

-The `get_schema_cls` method returns the class `ImageInputFeatureConfig`, which represents the schema for the `input_feature_config` parameter.
+The `get_schema_cls` method returns the class `ImageInputFeatureConfig`, which is the schema class for the `ImageInputFeature` configuration.

 The `create_preproc_module` method creates a preprocessing module based on the metadata.
 It checks if there is a `torchvision_model_type` and `torchvision_model_variant` in the `preprocessing` section of the metadata.
-If so, it retrieves the corresponding torchvision parameters and creates a torchvision transform.
+If so, it retrieves the torchvision parameters and creates a torchvision transform.
 Otherwise, it sets the torchvision transform and transform metadata to `None`.

 The `get_augmentation_pipeline` method returns the augmentation pipeline object created during initialization.